leandromeier/dotfiles/setting-up-manj.md

 #neovim
 Install the plugins, according to instructions in plug.vim file and junegunn/vim-plug github page
 pip: is needed, neovim will tell you this as well, but you could also make sure that pip is installed (can be done manually via 'python3 -m ensurepip --upgrade').
-Once you have pip, you can run 'python3 -m pip --user --upgrade pynvim'
+Once you have pip, you can run 'python3 -m pip install --user --upgrade pynvim'

 # sway
 Don't remove the initial sway config file, just move it elsewhere, at first.

 # fish
 no idea why 'chsh -s /usr/bin/fish' does not work.
-The workaround is to keybind alacritty starting with fish to mod+enter.
+The workaround is to keybind alacritty starting with fish to mod+enter: 'set $term alacritty -e fish' in sway/config
 Install the package 'lsd' to get the lsd command to work.

 # packages / programs